champred/UPR-Android/README.md

 1. Download the APK from the "Releases" page to the right and expanding the "Assets" dropdown on the latest release.
 2. Open the downloaded APK from your web browser or file manager.
 You may need to allow your web browser or file manager to install apps by going to `Android Settings>Apps & Notifications>Advanced>Special app access>Install unknown apps`.
-3. Once the app is installed, you should see this after opening it and allowing storage access:
+3. Once the app is installed, you should see this after opening it:
 <img src="https://user-images.githubusercontent.com/46391895/173204207-f182c85c-ded6-42fd-9faa-7cbbfefbb8e3.png" height="440">
 4. Pressing "Open ROM" will allow you to select a ROM from your file manager:
 <img src="https://user-images.githubusercontent.com/46391895/173205001-6109b694-74bf-4c79-80b6-a629a415046c.png" width="440">